 Food can be unsafe for many reasons.
-It might be contaminated by germs—microbes such as bacteria, viruses, or fungi-like molds.
+It might be contaminated by germs—microbes such as bacteria, viruses, or molds.
 These microbes might have been present before the food was harvested or collected, or they could have been introduced during handling or preparation.
 In either case, the food might look fine but could make you very sick.
 Food can also be unsafe because it has “gone bad.”
 Sometimes, you may see mold growing on the surface.

 Changing Taste and Smell

 As you grow older, your senses of taste and smell might change.
 Some illnesses, like COVID-19, or health conditions can change your senses of smell and taste.
 Certain medicines might also make things taste different.
 If you can’t rely on your sense of taste or smell to tell that food is spoiled, be extra careful about how you handle your food.
 If something doesn’t look, smell, or taste right, throw it out—don’t take a chance with your health.

 Food safety starts with storing your food properly.
 Sometimes that’s as simple as following directions on the container.
 For example, if the label says “refrigerate after opening,” do that!
 It’s also a good idea to keep any canned and packaged items in a cool place.